ssunday/elastic-clojure/README.md

 Go to webbrowser of choice and go to port 4000 on localhost.

 Type in stuff to search.
-Currently only supports full-text searching.
-More to come.
+You can search on:

+* Full Text Search

+* First-Name

+* Last-Name

 ## Running the Tests